-Since I’m a piano teacher, I get asked quite a bit about how to go about finding a new piano.
+With two schools that give piano lessons, I get asked quite a bit about how to buy a piano.
 So here’s my quick and easy guide to purchasing your new piano or keyboard.

-What you may not know is that the piano is such a specialized and highly technical contraption, that a piano teacher is not necessarily suited to answer the question.
-If fact, if you really want to know about a particular piano, you’re better served by asking a piano technician than a piano teacher.
+What you may not know is that the piano is such a specialized and highly technical contraption, that a piano teacher is not always suited to tell you how to buy one!
+In fact, if you really want to know about a particular piano, you’re better served by asking a piano technician than a piano teacher.

-Still, I’ve worked in the field for a long time and I’ve gone through the process myself, so while I don’t want to write an article advertising a particular brand (even though I have my preferences) I do think I can give you some pointers:
+Still, I’ve worked in the field for a long time and I’ve purchased many pianos myself, so while I don’t want to write an article advertising a particular brand (even though I have my preferences) I do think I can give you some pointers:

 1. Narrow it down: Keyboard, Upright Piano, Grand